 Okay, maybe that definition isn’t so straightforward.
-In English, cloud computing means you can easily access your data (drawings, pictures, documents, and other media) anywhere, anytime, from any device.
-While arguably not as important as the clouds in the sky, “the cloud” involving computers has some clear advantages over floating water vapor.
+In English, cloud computing means you can easily access your data (drawings, pictures, documents and other media) anywhere, anytime, on any device.
+While arguably not as important as clouds in the sky, “the cloud” involving computers has some clear advantages over floating water vapor.

 For instance, cloud computing allows you to place all of your important documents in a single online location that can be accessed from your phone or tablet or home computer.
-Sure, actual clouds look prettier and make rain, but for the office or jobsite, you can’t really beat utility.
+Sure, actual clouds look prettier and make it rain, but for the office or jobsite you can’t really beat that utility.
 This single source with multiple access points means your team can communicate and work more effectively.

 In construction, the cloud makes getting reprints for a drawing obsolete, reduces mistakes, and streamlines collaboration.
-One person (with admin rights, of course) makes the changes, and everyone with access to those documents gets those changes in real-time.
-Cloud computing means that your team is always working with the latest version of the project.
-The latest construction drawing management apps, like SKYSITE, allow you to make those very changes from your preferred device.
+One person (with admin rights of course) makes the changes and everyone with access to those documents gets those changes in real time.
+Cloud computing means that your team is always working from the latest version of the project.
+The latest construction drawing management apps, like SKYSITE, allow you to make those very changes on your preferred device.

-The workflow would look something like this: you mark up a drawing on your tablet while at the jobsite, but then you head home and want to check the status of your update, so you view or comment from your desktop at home.
-Pretty cool stuff if you ask us.
+The workflow would look something like this: you mark up a drawing at work on your tablet while on the jobsite, but then you head home and want to check the status of your update, so you view or comment from your desktop at home.
+Pretty cool stuff, if you ask us.